The Anti-Logic Primer™

 There is often a better way of doing things.

-If 10 slices of cheese pizza are good, then 20 slices of cheese pizza must be twice as good.
+If 10 slices of cheese pizza are good, then 20 slices must be twice as good.

-There's a theory that a problem cannot be solved at the level it was created, meaning that while something relatively easy can cause a problem, it can be much more difficult to find what that problem is without further measurement or consideration.
+There's a theory that a problem cannot be solved at the level it was created, meaning that while something relatively easy can cause a problem, it is often more difficult to resolve such a problem, as it may require external views and measurements that take time and resources.
+Past fixes might no longer apply, due to many small incremental changes in the system, or a few larger ones, either of which might require new or better ways to test and verify.

-What this means is, say, you have to program a computer a few bytes at a time.
-That may have worked well in 1964, but it might not be so practical in 2017.
+Suppose back in the old days, you had to program a computer a few bytes at a time.
+That may have been sufficient in 1964, but it might not be so practical today.
 The solution from 1964 cannot be solved just by throwing more and more punchcards at the problem.
 At some point, a rethink is needed.

 Return